nrwl/nx/docs/README.md

 ##### Youtube

-Embed a YouTube video directly with the following shortcode, control the title and the associated width.
+Embed a YouTube video directly with the following shortcode, control the title and the associated width. `src` can be the Youtube URL from the browser, the "share" button (short YT url) or the embed URL.

 ```markdown
 {% youtube